Air-Factories-2-0/af2-design/Ethereum.md

 #### Registration

-In order to register on Air Factories 2.0, the user simply have to visit the website and register himself into it.
-To do this, the user must use Metamask and has to be connected with his Ethereum Account.
+In order to register on Air Factories 2.0, the user simply have to visit the website and register himself into it; to do this, the user must use MetaMask and has to be connected with his Ethereum Account.

 [SCREENSHOT HOMEPAGE ESEMPIO COLLEGAMENTO CON METAMASK]()

-In the registration page, the user will specify the type of the account he would like to create between **Air Maker** and **Air Caller**.
-These data, together with the account address and other information, will be saved in the blockchain.
+In the registration page, the user will specify the type of the account he would like to create between **Air Maker** and **Air Caller**; these data, together with the account address and other information, will be saved in the Blockchain.

 [SCREENSHOT REGISTRATION PAGE]()

-Every time the user starts a transaction that will write data in the Ethereum blockchain, he must pay the GAS that is the execution cost in the network; in this case, for instance, the user will pay the registration in Air Factories 2.0 with Ethereum.
+Every time the user starts a transaction that will write data in the Ethereum Blockchain, he must pay the GAS that is the execution cost in the network; in this case, for instance, the user will pay the registration in Air Factories 2.0 with Ethereum.

 The user to login into the website just needs to go in the homepage while he is connected in MetaMask with the address he used for the registration.
 The system will automaticaly detect if the account address exists on the smart contract and will show him the main page.